technofocus-pte/thrtprtctnmssentnlscrtycpltriopvt/lab 13/Lab 13 - Leveraging Copilot to Uncover Threats in Microsoft Sentinel.md

 1. Run to following prompt to investigate the incidents in sentinel.

-What Sentinel incidents have been created in the last 24 hours?
-List them with highest priority incidents at the top
++++What Sentinel incidents have been created in the last 24 hours?
+List them with highest priority incidents at the top+++

 ![](./media/image5.png)